-If you have any annotations, put them also in the same data folder.
-Annotations must be in .rttm format, and they should be named exactly as your wav files.
-If you have annotations in .cha, .eaf, .textgrid, or .its, see the Format section for instructions on converting them into .rttm.
+If you have any annotations, put them also in the same "data" folder.
+Annotations can be in .eaf, .textgrid, or .rttm format, and they should be named exactly as your wav files.
+For more information on these formats, see the Format section.